puppetlabs/puppetlabs-accounts/README.markdown

 A simple bashrc and bash\_profile rc file is managed by Puppet for each account.
 These rc files add some simple aliases, update the prompt, add ~/bin to the path, and source the following files (which are not managed by this module) in the following order:

- 1. `/etc/bashrc`
+ 1. '/etc/bashrc'
- 2. `/etc/bashrc.puppet`
+ 2. '/etc/bashrc.puppet'
- 3. `~/.bashrc.custom`
+ 3. '~/.bashrc.custom'

 Account holders can customize their shells by managing their bashrc.custom files.
-In addition, the system administrator can make profile changes that affect all accounts with a bash shell by managing the `/etc/bashrc.puppet` file.
+In addition, the system administrator can make profile changes that affect all accounts with a bash shell by managing the '/etc/bashrc.puppet' file.

 ### Lock accounts

-Lock accounts by setting the `locked` parameter of an account to `true`.
+Lock accounts by setting the `locked` parameter of an account to true.

 For example: